Sword Art Online: Fatal Bullet: Synopsis

 Fatal Bullet takes place in Gun Gale Online, a VRMMORPG that was introduced in the second season of the anime.
 Following the events of Sword Art Online: Hollow Realization, GGO was released by Zaskar following the advent of The Seed.

 The player creates their own character, who joins GGO alongside their friend Kureha.
 During the story, the pair meet ArFA-sys, a humanoid AI, along with the rest of the main cast.
 In contrast with the light novels and anime, characters like Asuna and Leafa are present in GGO.
 Other new characters introduced in the game include Basalt Joe, a powerful player who frequently challenges the protagonist to claim ArFA-sys, Zeliska, a strong yet friendly player who also has an ArFA-sys, and Itsuki, a strategist and sniper with a preference for using traps like land mines.

 The final chapter of the main campaign also offers a branching ending based on player choice and provides a third ending, called "True Ending" as the canon ending.

 Series author Reki Kawahara supervised development of the game's story.
 As the game progresses, the player can switch to Kirito Mode, which allows them to play a different storyline.

 Development

-Bandai Namco Entertainment Trademark "Fatal Bullet" on July 12, 2017.
-On August 14, 2017, a teaser called "Project 1514" shown a ruined city in futuristic base.
+Bandai Namco Entertainment trademarked "Fatal Bullet" on July 12, 2017.
+On August 14, 2017, a teaser called "Project 1514" showed a ruined city in a futuristic base.
 The game was finally revealed on August 18, 2017.
-It was developed by Dimps, Fatal Bullet runs on Unreal Engine 4; a Siliconera writer described the gameplay as bearing some similarity to Freedom Wars, another game produced by Dimps.
+It was developed by Japanese game developer Dimps.
+A Siliconera writer described the gameplay as bearing some similarity to Freedom Wars, another game produced by the same developer.Fatal Bullet runs on Unreal Engine 4.

 Fatal Bullet is the first in the SAO series to be available on Xbox One and PC, the latter being downloadable through Steam.